Where Do Our Thoughts Come From?

 Episode Summary

 Many of us think thoughts are the work of the brain, stimulated either by the environment or circumstances around us, or by memories of the past or fears of the future.
+But this raises the question: are you your body, or is there a distinction between the physical self and the thoughts it generates?

 Given that we have 60,000 plus ‘cognitive processes’ per day, that makes a perfect set up for a never-ending ‘identity crisis.’